Frequently asked questions

 WHAT CAN I DO TO MAKE MY YARD MORE BEE FRIENDLY?

 Even if you decided that hosting or keeping bees isn't right for you, you can still attract bees to your garden in a variety of ways.
-We recommend you plant a variety of natives that bloom at different times of year.
+We recommend you plant a variety of native plants that bloom at different times of year.
 The Honey Bee Conservatory has some excellent tips for how to create a bee-friendly garden.
 Apart from plants, bees need water.
 If you have a fountain or a vessel that can serve to feed the bees, put that out with rocks or pebbles at varying heights so that no matter the level of water, bees will be able to safely land and take a sip.
 If you have a flower and/or vegetable garden, bees will be more likely to keep coming back because of your water source.

 I 'D LIKE TO HAVE BEE-FRIENDLY PLANTS BUT I AM WORRIED THAT THERE WILL THEN BE TOO MANY BEES AND I DON'T WANT TO BE STUNG.
 WHAT DO I DO?

 Don't worry.
 When bees sting they are doing it in self defense or defense of their colony, and then they end up dying.
-Bees don't want to give up their life if they don't have to and just want collect honey and pollen when they're out foraging.
+Bees don't want to give up their life if they don't have to and just want collect nectar and pollen when they're out foraging.
 Drawing bees to your garden will bring more fruit, flowers and healthy plants.

 IS IT SAFE TO HOST A HIVE IF I HAVE PETS OR CHILDREN?

 Of course!
-We take special precautions when placing hives but especially when children and or pets are involved.
+We take special precautions when placing hives but especially when children and/or pets are involved.
 Every case is different so we’ll discuss the techniques for minimizing the presence of the bees and how to keep kids and pets at a safe distance during the consultation.
 We believe having a backyard hive is an excellent way to teach children about nature, sustainability, food sources and much more so we make it our priority to work with parents on their concerns.
 And the pets will learn pretty quickly to keep their distance.

 HOW MUCH SPACE DO I NEED TO HOST A HIVE?